NGI The Weekly Gas Market Report

 While the U.S. is largely self-sufficient in natural gas, its imports of liquefied natural gas (LNG) are projected to increase rapidly over the next few years, according to the House committee.
 Europe already is heavily reliant on Russia for almost of its gas needs, and will become increasingly vulnerable over the next decade.
 Japan, South Korea and other U.S. allies are big consumers of imported gas, and countries such as China and India are projected to rapidly increase their consumption in future years.

 In her letter to Rice, Ros-Lehtinen called on the U.S. to:

 Steve Thumb, principal of Arlington, VA-based Energy Ventures, believes the creation of a gas cartel is very debatable.
 “I don’t think the market’s there for them to control,” he told NGI.
 Unlike with oil, most LNG is sold under long-term contracts, and “very little” is sold in the spot market, Thumb said.

-In recent testimony before a House committee, Daniel Yergin of Cambridge Energy Research Associates said establishment of a gas cartel-like organization was inevitable, but he did not believe producing countries could control the international gas market in the same way the Organization of the Petroleum Exporting Countries (OPEC) has influenced global oil prices and supplies.
+In recent testimony before a House committee, Daniel Yergin of Cambridge Energy Research Associates said establishment of a gas cartel-like organization was inevitable, but he did not believe producing countries could control the international gas market in the same way that OPEC has influenced global oil prices and supplies.

 ©Copyright 2007Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.

 © 2020 Natural Gas Intelligence.
 All rights reserved.

 ISSN © 2577-9877 | ISSN © 1532-1266 |